NTSB investigating a helicopter collision that left 3 dead while battling Southern California fires – KION546

 NTSB investigating a helicopter collision that left 3 dead while battling Southern California fires

-(CNN) — National Transportation Safety Board investigators are headed to the spot where three people were killed after two helicopters collided in midair Sunday while fighting a fire in Southern California, an agency spokesperson told CNN on Monday.
+(CNN) — National Transportation Safety Board investigators have begun to assess the scene where three people were killed after two helicopters collided in midair Sunday while fighting a fire in Southern California, an agency spokesperson told CNN on Monday.

 The helicopters were among six aircraft responding to the Broadway Fire, which began Sunday after a structure fire spread to nearby vegetation in Cabazon, a community in Riverside County some 90 miles east of Los Angeles, CalFire Southern Region Chief David Fulcher said Sunday night.

-A Bell 407 helicopter and a Sikorsky S-64E helicopter collided in the air, the NTSB spokesperson said.
+A Bell 407 helicopter and a Sikorsky S-64E helicopter collided, the NTSB spokesperson said.

 “The first helicopter was able to land safely nearby,” Fulcher said during a news conference.
 “Unfortunately, the second helicopter crashed, and tragically all three members perished.”

-A second 4-acre fire ignited by the helicopter crash has since been extinguished, Fulcher said.
+A second four-acre fire ignited by the helicopter crash has since been extinguished, Fulcher said.

 The-CNN-Wire